2018 Spring Schedule

 - And based on the interests and needs of the community, many other kinds of classes and partnerships can and will be built.

-Homework Diners will be funded in part by a grant from The Community Foundation of Western North Carolina.
+Homework Diners are funded in part by a grant from The Community Foundation of Western North Carolina and sponsorship from Arby's Foundation and the Brumit Restaurant Group.